Upgrade to remove ads

 The spread of an underlying principle, even though a specific characteristic is rejected.

-A square normally 6 miles a side.
-The Land Ordinance of 1785 divided much of the United States into a series of townships.
+A square normally 6 miles on a side.
+The Land Ordinance of 1785 divided much of the United States into a series of them.

-The increasing gap in economic conditions between core and peripheral regions as a result of the globalization of economy.
+The increasing gap in economic conditions between core an peripheral regions as a result of the globalization of the economy

-An area that people believe to exist as part of their cultural identity.
+An area that people believe exists as part of their cultural identity.